 - SG60.
 Any signage applied directly to the glazed surface of the building in a permanent manner. - SG61.
-Must be constructed of good and high quality materials. - SG62.
-Use of window posters applied indirectly to the interior face of the glazed surface is strongly discouraged. - SG63.
-Graphics should be visually interesting and professionally crafted. - SG64.
-Shall be located on the main floor of the building only. - SG65.
-Maximum percentage of glazed area to be covered is 10%. - SG66.
+Must be constructed of good and high quality materials. - Use of window posters applied indirectly to the SG62. interior face of the glazed surface is strongly discouraged. - Graphics should be visually interesting and profes-SG63. sionally crafted. - Shall be located on the main floor of the building SG64. only. - Maximum percentage of glazed area to be cov-SG65. ered is 10%. - SG66.
 Maximum total of sign area of 10.0 square metres for CMU2-DPS districts. - SG67.
 Maximum total of sign area of 1.0 square metres in CMU3-DPS district. - SG68.
 Window signs not permitted for uses in CMU3-DPS district and I1-DPS district.